Cambodian Opposition Leaders Say Their Efforts To Return Have Been Thwarted

 Rainsy, who has brokered returned from exile before, is likely using such a bold move "to rally people," Kurlantzick says.
 "Rainsy enjoys a grand gesture and a grand gesture is sometimes valuable."

-Brian Eyler, director of Southeast Asia programs at the Stimson Center in Washington, D.C., notes that the oppositions leaders "have been very busy lobbying for their cause outside of Cambodia's borders over the last year and a half."
+Brian Eyler, director of Southeast Asia programs at the Stimson Center in Washington, D.C., notes that the opposition leaders "have been very busy lobbying for their cause outside of Cambodia's borders over the last year and a half."
 Should the leadership somehow make it back to Cambodia, their fates would be at the hands of the government.

-Eyler also says it's an interesting time to be in Cambodia, as the country is heading into a dry season after an already devastating drought that is expected to decrease the annual fish harvest significantly and potentially the country through a food crisis.
+Eyler also says it's an interesting time to be in Cambodia, as the country is heading into a dry season after an already devastating drought that is expected to decrease the annual fish harvest significantly and potentially throw the country into a food crisis.

 "So perhaps now is the right time for democratic discourse that can bring these environmental and natural resource crises to light and the opposition party typically has played that role in moving effective policy forward within the existing government," he says.
 "It's important to have democratic discourse about civil issues, about environmental issues and governance issues in Cambodia."